-We expressed an unmodified audit opinion on the pension fund financial statements in the Statement of Accounts in our report dated 11 September 2017.
+We expressed an unmodified audit opinion on the financial statements of the Greater Manchester Pension Fund in the Statement of Accounts in our report dated 30 July 2018.

-Assistant Director, Resources (Section 151 Officer) responsibilities for the pension fund financial statements in the pension fund annual report
+Director of Finance (Section 151 Officer) responsibilities for the pension fund financial statements in the Pension Fund Annual Report

-Under the Local Government Pension Scheme Regulations 2013 the Chief Financial Officer of the Authority is responsible for the preparation of the pension fund financial statements, which must include the fund account, the net asset statement and supporting notes and disclosures prepared in accordance with proper practices.
-Proper practices for the pension fund financial statements in both the Statement of Accounts and the pension fund annual report are set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+Under the Local Government Pension Scheme Regulations 2013 the Chief Financial Officer of the Administering Authority is responsible for the preparation of the pension fund financial statements, which must include the Fund Account, the Net Asset Statement and supporting notes and disclosures prepared in accordance with proper practices.
+Proper practices for the pension fund financial statements in both the Statement of Accounts and the Pension Fund Annual Report are set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.